Self-Confidence: Fuel for Action, Success and Well-Being

 If you do not start from a place of loving and appreciating yourself first, how will you ever convince someone else to do the same?
-You have to start from a place of being enough already.
 The person you are looking for is probably not out searching for someone who doesn’t really like themselves very much.

 Benefits of self-confidence:

-Aside from, or maybe because of its appeal, study after study link confidence to personal achievement and professional success as well as higher levels of happiness.
+Study after study links confidence to personal achievement and professional success as well as higher levels of happiness.

 Higher levels of self-esteem are correlated with healthier social lives and better mental and physical health.
 People who are confident are better at coping with what life hands them and confidence has even been shown to even increase rates of survival after surgery.

-Believing yourself to be capable and worthy leads to the energy, motivation and the most importantly, the action necessary to accomplish your goals.
+Believing yourself capable and worthy leads to the energy, motivation and the most importantly, the action necessary to accomplish your goals.
 People with high self-esteem are able to take the action required to step through doubt and anxiety and fear.
-They are not dependent on being validated by others.
+They are not dependent on the validation by others.

 The research confirms that feeling good about yourself is the key to a lot of good things.
 Essentially, self-confidence becomes a self-fulfilling prophecy.
-And so too does low self-esteem.
+So too does low self-esteem.

 Narcissism is not self-confidence:

 It helps to understand there is a marked difference between true self-esteem and the self-obsession, self-promotion and narcissism that masquerades as confidence.
-Truly confident people don’t have a need to be better than someone else.
+Truly confident people don’t feel the need to be better than someone else.
 They accept who they are regardless of what others think.

 In contrast, the narcissist needs to feel superior to others and their feelings about themselves are almost entirely based on the what others think of them.
-Narcissists have extreme selfishness, an inflated view of their abilities and a nonstop need for attention and recognition.
+They tend towards extreme selfishness, an inflated view of their abilities and a nonstop need for attention and recognition.

 While the admiration is what they crave, interestingly, research has shown that narcissistic people actually have less need than others for close, loving relationships.
 This could be why social media with the broadcasting of selfies and constant self-promotion is so fulfilling.
-All that is needed is a click, a like, a new follower.
-See mom: no actual human beings necessary.
+All that's required is a click, a like, a new follower.
+No actual human beings necessary.

-But why do some people have it and others not at all?
+But why are some people have self-confidence and others not at all?

-Where does it come from?
+Where does it stem from?
 Like with so many things, our childhoods can provide clues.
-Kids who are self-confident have been shown to do better in school and also turn out to be more satisfied with their careers in later life.
+Self-confident kids do better in school and also turn out to be more satisfied with their careers in later life.

-However, it may be that confidence and what leads to confidence: the ability to be self-determining, learning responsibility by being given responsibility and being held accountable for our choices; somewhere got dumbed-down, confused with the need to feel good about ourselves at any cost.
+However, it may be that confidence, and the building blocks of confidence like the ability to be self-determining, learning responsibility by being given responsibility, and being held accountable for our choices - was at some point confused with the need to feel good about ourselves at any cost.

 Participation medals gone off the rails:

-Life doesn’t generally hand out medals for getting up for work, making the kids lunches or paying the mortgage on time.
-There is a ton of effort that we must learn to expend as adults, day in and day out, without no medals, no rewards and with rarely a thanks.
+Life doesn’t hand out medals for getting up for work, making lunches or paying the mortgage on time.
+There is a ton of effort that we must learn to expend as adults, day in and day out, without medals, rewards and with rarely a thanks.
 Real life definitely doesn’t reward 29th place.

-We bubble-wrapped children as not to have them feel any of the pain or disappointment that is inevitable in life.
-We protected them from their own ability to grow, to build necessary skills of resilience and to be able to get back up under their own weight.
+When children miss out on experiencing the pain or disappointment that is inevitable in life, they also miss out on their own ability to grow, to build necessary skills of resilience and to be able to get back up under their own weight.

-They went to college and into the workforce lacking training in perseverance, walking through fear, learning how to retool when something didn’t work or how to rebound from disappointment.
+By the time young people enter college and into the workforce, training in perseverance, walking through fear, the ability to retool when something doesn’t work and having practice rebounding from disappointment will be critical skills to have.
 I don’t know about you but those failures and falls have led to my most valuable life learning.
-Not coding.

 While people with high self-esteem are affected less by the opinions of others, even the most confident people still feel fear and self-doubt.
-The difference is an inner strength that helps move the person who believes in themselves to take action despite fear.
+The difference is an inner strength that helps move the confident person to take action despite fear.

 Self-esteem and confidence affect whether someone even tries.
 You cannot possibly win if you cannot step into the arena.
 Accomplishment comes from action.
 And it is accomplishment and courage that begets future confidence.
-You’ve shown yourself that you are capable of moving in the direction of your goals.
+You prove to yourself that you are capable of moving in the direction of your goals.

-But beyond helping us take action, believing in our ability to accomplish something has an effect on actual performance.
-Whether we think we can, has an effect on whether or not we can.
+Beyond helping us take action, believing in our ability to accomplish something has a real effect on actual performance.
+Whether we think we can, affects whether or not we can.
 Our experiences make us strong and resilient – especially the difficult and scary ones.

-It may be obvious that confidence is a great asset.
-The good news is that self-confidence and believing in yourself can be developed.
+It's obvious that confidence is a great asset.
+The good news: self-confidence and believing in yourself can be developed.
 There are proven strategies to help instill self-esteem.

 Act as if… behavior is powerful.
-If you do not feel it yet, act like you do.
-Think about how you would dress, communicate, stand or behave if you were confident.
-Act like that person.
-The more confident you act, the more confident you will become.
-Decide that you will take that risk, regardless of how uncomfortable it feels.
+The more confident we act, the more confident we become.
+Decide to take that risk, regardless of how uncomfortable it feels.
 Don’t wait to feel like it.
 Act first and the mindset will follow.
-Practice, rehearse, learn.
-Stay focused on your goals.

 That annoying confidence gap: